Blogging & Content

 11) Phrase (formerly Phrase TMS / Phrase Strings)

-12) Translated (MyMemory & adaptive MT)
+12) Translated (MyMemory & Adaptive MT)

 Best for: SMBs and content teams needing decent quality quickly with the option to upgrade to human review.